asleepinglion/ouro/README.md

-#SuperJS - A Super Extendable Framework for Rapid Development of APIs.
+#SuperJS - Super Extendable Framework for Rapid API Development.

 > **Disclaimer:** SuperJS is under heavy development at the moment, and breaking changes are likely.
-The intent is to publish a stable release during the first quarter of 2015.